-EZ-START ELECTRIC STARTING SYSTEM
+THE TRAXXAS EZ-START ELECTRIC STARTING SYSTEM

-The Traxxas EZ-Start brings the convenience of push-button electric engine starting to your Jato.
+The Traxxas EZ-Start brings the convenience of push-button electric engine starting to your model.
 The EZ-Start consists of a hand-held control unit and an on-board motorized starter.

-- Power for the EZ-Start system comes from a 7.2-volt rechargeable battery pack installed in the hand-held control unit. - The engine glow plug is heated automatically by the EZ-Start system, eliminating the need to keep up with a separate glow plug igniter. - The voltage to the glow plug is kept constant, regardless of the load placed on the starter by the starter motor. - The "Glow Plug" LED (light emitting diode) on the control unit indicates the condition of the glow plug. - The "Motor" LED indicates the status of the EZ-Start electric starter motor. - The cush drive mechanism in the drive unit prevents damage to the gears caused by engine kickback. - Smart StartTM protection circuitry prevents damage to the motor by cutting power if the load on the motor or other electronics exceeds safe limits.
+- Power for the EZ-Start system comes from a 7.2-volt rechargeable battery pack installed in the hand-held control unit. - The engine glow plug is heated automatically by the EZ-Start system, eliminating the need to keep up with a separate glow plug igniter.

+- The "Glow Plug" LED (light emitting diode) on the control unit indicates the condition of the glow plug. - The "Motor" LED indicates the status of the EZ-Start electric starter motor. - The cush drive mechanism in the drive unit prevents damage to the gears caused by engine kickback. - Smart StartTM protection circuitry prevents damage to the motor by cutting power if the load on the motor or other electronics exceeds safe limits.